CyberKronos/Gauntlet/readme.md

 ## Description

-A hackathon project to foster competition.
-Probably unhealthy.
+A hackathon project that allows people to challenge each other to foster competition.

 ### Getting the NodeJS Server Running